wp-plugins/slightly-troublesome-permalink/readme.txt

 2. Drag a category in a left side list, and drop to upwards.

 == Changelog ==

+= 1.0.2 =
+* Changed the authority specified when adding options menu.

 = 1.0.1 =
 * The direction of the arrow of a parent category was changed.